dwyl/image-classifier/README.md

 > [!NOTE]
 >
 > This whole section is _entirely optional_.
-> It will just delve more deeply in embedding
+> It will just delve more deeply into embedding
 > and provide you with a one-file working example
-> where you can play around vector embeddings
+> where you can play around with vector embeddings
 > and get a feel of how everything works.

 You can endow the vector space with the following metrics by setting the `space` argument from the list:

 `[:l2, :ip, :cosine]`

-The first is the standard euclidean metric, the second the inner product, and the third the pseudo-metric "cosine similarity".
+The first is the standard Euclidean metric, the second the inner product, and the third the pseudo-metric "cosine similarity".

 We use the small model `"sentence-transformers/paraphrase-MiniLM-L6-v2"` to compute embeddings from text.
 We then use it with `Nx.Serving` to run the model.